AlexBor78/Cpp-FileServer/docs/Protocol::End.md

 ### SuccesAction

-Server send End with that, when command did success
+Server send End with that, when command complete success

 ### FaildAction

-Server send End with that, when command didn't success
+Server send End with that, when command didn't complete success